kantai/passe-framework-prototype/README.md

 A lot of this code is inexplicably bears the name "Hachi".
 This was an old name for the project, that has remained in the codebase.

 **CAVEAT**: This prototype was used to evaluate the ability of the project to run efficiently, play nicely with AppArmor, and effectively generate invariants during the dynamic analysis phase.
 As such, it is not a robust codebase and is not meant for production use.
 Certain security parameters (such as the secret key used to MAC security tokens) are hardcoded, compromising the security in real usage scenarios.
-Furthermore, the constraint checker in the execution mode **will not** halt that violates constraints, rather it prints the violation to STDOUT.
+Furthermore, the constraint checker in the execution mode **will not** halt database accesses that violates constraints, rather it prints the violation to STDOUT.

 Using this code
 ---------------